grahamzibar/zui-framework/README.md

 };
 ```

-The ZUI framework automatically keeps a reference to each ViewObject created.
+The ZUI framework automatically keeps a reference of each ViewObject created.
 If a ViewObject is no longer in use, its ```remove()``` method must be called to prevent memory leak.

 Controlling the camera
 -------------